EdDuarte/website/content/series/dmproj/_index.md

 weight: 1
 ---

-Below are some of my software projects that use Data Mining and Information Retrieval technologies, sorted in chronological order.
+Below are some of my software projects that implement and use Data Mining, Statistical Classification, Text Analytics, Information Retrieval and Information Extraction methods, sorted in chronological order.